To Bring You My Love: Accolades

 The album received universal acclaim.
 It was voted as the best album of the year in The Village Voice's Pazz & Jop critics' poll by a wide margin, and was also voted the year's number-one album by publications such as Rolling Stone, The New York Times, People, USA Today, Hot Press and, in "the biggest landslide victory in 15 years", the Los Angeles Times.
 It featured in Top Ten lists for magazines like Spin, NME, Melody Maker, Mojo and The Wire, though a contrarian Time list dubbed it the "Worst Album of 1995."
 The album received two Grammy Award nominations as Best Alternative Music Performance and Best Female Rock Vocal Performance for the single "Down by the Water", and was nominated for the Mercury Music Prize.
+According to AskBillboard, To Bring You My Love sold 371,000 copies in the United States as of December 2005.

-Spin later ranked it at number three in a list of the best albums of the 1990s.
+Retrospectively, Spin ranked To Bring You My Love at number three in a list of the best albums of the 1990s.
 In 2003, Rolling Stone ranked the album at number 435 on its list of the 500 greatest albums of all time.
-Slant Magazine, in 2011, rated To Bring You My Love as the 20th best album of the 1990s.
-As of December 2005, (according to AskBillboard) To Bring You My Love has sold 371,000 copies in the US.
+Slant Magazine, in 2011, ranked To Bring You My Love as the 20th best album of the 1990s.
+In 2024, Pastes list of the 300 greatest albums of all time ranked the album at number 42.